November 2024

 Turning to the current market position, many individuals may refer to the value of their pension or ISA arrangements as a reference point to how markets are moving.
 We all know that the value of funds can fall as well as rise, and we have seen some volatility this year, although alongside positive returns from some global equity markets.
 Volatility is not uncommon, and this can be triggered by global economic events, or their continued effects.

 The key point here is that if we think something is happening (such as the ongoing cost-of-living issues), the markets have usually factored in the effects.
-Looking at the markets on 26 April 2024, in comparison to a year ago, we find the following (approximate):
+Looking at the markets on 15 November 2024, in comparison to a year ago, we find the following (approximate):

-Approximate position / 26 April 2023
+Approximate position 15 November 2023

-+/- (Approx)
++/- (approx)

 FTSE All Share